How Dynamic Image Analysis Systems Benefit the Fertilizer Industry

 The CPA instrument is typically installed in the plant lab, somewhere in the production cycle, or a load out area.
 In many instances, it is installed in multiple locations to aid in the identification of production upsets and to ensure product quality.

-Furthermore, it is very common for the CPA to be set up at one or more load out points (truck and/or train car) to ensure that the vessel loaded with the fertilizer meets the required Size Guide Number (SGN) for the shipment.
+Furthermore, it is very common for the CPA to be set up at one or more load-out points (truck and/or train car) to ensure that the vessel is loaded with fertilizer that meets the required Size Guide Number (SGN) for the shipment.

 That said, the CPA can also be applied online.
 An online CPA unit can be programmed to run on its own with minimal operator input through the use of a programmable logic controller (PLC).